hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

-Depending on the chosen [operational mode](/docs/enterprise/private/preflight-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single Cloud Compute VM instance for demo installations to multiple instances connected to Cloud SQL and Cloud Storage for a stateless production installation.
+Depending on the chosen [operational mode](/docs/enterprise/private/preflight-installer.html#operational-mode-decision), the infrastructure requirements for Terraform Enterprise range from a single Cloud Compute VM instance for demo installations to multiple instances connected to Cloud SQL and Cloud Storage for a stateless production installation.